cloudorz/9b3t/9b3t_report.md

 - Performance heavily dependent on the quality of the evaluation function
 - May struggle in very complex game states due to branch factor and depth limitations

+For instance, AI D8E2 is the highest overall performance, demonstrating the effectiveness of deeper search and a more sophisticated evaluation function.
+Whereas it has the longest computation time, which could be problematic in time-sensitive scenarios.
+The deeper search depth allows the agent to look further ahead in the game tree, considering more potential future states.
+This enables it to make more strategic decisions that account for long-term consequences.
+And it also comes along with an advanced evaluation function (Evaluation Function 2) that allows AI D8E2 to outperform other agents consistently.
+Evaluation Function 2 consistently outperformed Evaluation Function 1 at the same depth, and even better than deeper depth Minimax AI with Evaluation function 1, showing the more advanced evaluation can somewhat compensate for the lack of search depth.

 2. Monte Carlo Tree Search (MCTS):

 Strengths: